new-guy/screeps-os/REFACTOR.md

 - After filling a factory, bootstrappers should look to see if they can find another factory before continuing on

 ### Refactors
+- Consolidate room/creep/colony/game tools/prototype modifications into files to make them more sensible
 - Booleans should be words instead of lots of &&s and ||s
 - Move constants to constants.js
 - CreepSpawners are way too verbose to define